-ACADEMIC PROGRAMS COMMITTEE: Jim Morrison announced that the report the Programs Committee submitted for the May 5 Senate agenda (agenda pp. 2-3) is being withdrawn.
-Since the programs listed have not been through the entire circulation and approval process, the approvals are not yet official.
-The Curriculum Committee and Programs Committee will jointly distribute courses and programs for Q2S; full reports will be housed in the deans' offices.
-A message will go to each department, noting where those materials are, what they are, and the 10-working-day deadlines for communicating any concerns to the appropriate committee.
+ACADEMIC PROBASIS COMMITTEE: Im Morison announced that the report the Programs Somating explicit and provide process, the approvals are not yet official.
+The Curriculum Committee and Programs for QSS, full reports will be housed in the deans' offices.
+A message will go to each department, noting where those materials are, what they are, and the 10-working-day deadlines for communicating any concerns to the appropriate commit